Here’s something you’ve probably seen many times:

 2. It’s backwards and anti-progress.

 Why should we base whether or not to eat something simply on something as trivial as whether we can pronounce it?
 Usually the above statement is joined by a longing for things to be like when our grandparents were young/alive, as if our diets and lives were so much better back then.
 Newsflash: they weren’t.
 You know why?
 SCIENCE.
 PROGRESS.
 TECHNOLOGY.
 INNOVATION.
 All these amazing things that allow us to do more, better, exciting things with our lives, including making food cheaper and more accessible.
-(Yes you could argue that’s also a contributor to the rise in obesity, but it’s also helping people not starve to death, which is obviously a good thing).
+(Yes you could argue that it’s had negative consequences, but it’s also helping people not starve to death, which is obviously a good thing).

 3. It’s fearmongering.